 I commenced my PhD research at the Institute for Marine and Antarctic Studies (IMAS), at the University of Tasmania, in February 2011.
 The central focus of my work is the use and assimilation of a long term, that is >10 years and continuing, biological and oceanographic dataset from the Southern Ocean south of Australia.
-My current work describes the development of three regional satellite chlorophyll algorithms, using two NASA satellites and one European satellite, each specifically tuned for the Southern Ocean.
+My current work is the development of regional satellite algorithms specifically tuned for the Southern Ocean.
 Through this work we are gaining unique insights that have never before been possible into how and why the Southern Ocean is biologically and optically different.
-We have developed robust and highly accurate methods to capture this uniqueness at the synoptic scale.
+We are beginning to developed robust and highly accurate methods to capture this uniqueness at the synoptic scale.

 - CONTACT ME -